-- 1. Business Districts are characterized as: - a. mixed use light industry, storage and associated business development where the potential conflict with adjacent land uses is minimal and location adjacent to major highways for exposure is important; - b. small and medium-sized, value-added manufacturing and service industries; - c. including fully landscaped sites, screened loading areas, an absence of outdoor storage of raw materials and an overall quality of site development that is superior to light or heavy industrial areas; and - d. a buffer or transitional area between more intensive industrial uses and incompatible uses, such as residential areas - 2.
-Light Industrial Districts are characterized as:
+- 1. Business Districts are characterized as: - Business Districts Characteristicsa.mixed use light industry, storage and associated business development where the potential conflict with adjacent land uses is minimal and location adjacent to major highways for exposure is important;

-Light Industrial Characteristics

-- a. accommodating developments which have moderate potential for conflicts with adjacent land uses and are less dependent on exposure to high traffic areas; - b. permitting a variety of industrial uses, including but not limited to manufacturing, assembly and repair, warehousing, wholesale distribution, and limited retailing as an accessory use. - c. permitting limited outdoor storage of raw materials subject to screening to the satisfaction of Corman Park and an overall quality of site development that is superior to heavy industrial areas; and d. a buffer or transitional area between more intensive uses and incompatible uses, such as residential areas.
+small and medium-sized, value-added manufacturing and service industries; including fully landscaped sites, screened loading areas, an absence of outdoor storage of raw materials and an overall quality of site development that is superior to light or heavy d. industrial areas; and a buffer or transitional area between more intensive industrial uses and incompatible uses, such as residential areas.
+Light Industrial 2.
+Light In dustrial Districts are characterized as: Characteristics a. accommodating developments which have moderate potential for conflicts with adjacent land uses and are less dependent on exposure to high traffic areas; b. permitting a variety of industrial uses, including but not limited to manufacturing, assembly and repair, warehousing, wholesale distribution, and limited retailing as an accessory use.
+C. permitting limited outdoor storage of raw materials subject to screening to the satisfaction of Corman Park and an overall quality of site development that is superior to heavy industrial areas; and d. a buffer or transitional area between more intensive uses and incompatible uses, such as residential areas.
+3. Heavy I ndustrial Districts are characterized as: Heavy Industrial Characteristics a. developments which have a high potential for conflicts with adjacent land uses and are not dependant on exposure to high traffic areas; b. land uses and processes that may potentially create land use conflicts with regard to noise, vibration, dust, smoke, aesthetics or odour; and c. permitting the outdoor storage of raw and processed materials subject to the provision of screening to the satisfaction of Corman Park.